Actor-centered Representations for Action Localization in Streaming Videos: Actor-centered Action Localization

 \subsection{Hierarchical Predictive Learning}

-We use the notion of \textit{continual, hierarchical predictive} learning to train the model end-to-end in a self-supervised manner.
-The goal of this approach is to model the dynamics of the observed event at different levels of granularity, moving beyond just scene-level dynamics \cite{aakur2020action} or temporal dynamics~\cite{Aakur_2019_CVPR}.
-In addition to the event-level predictive stack (Section~\ref{sec:event-centric-percep}), we also model the evolution of the \textit{actor} with respect to the scene.
-However, we do not predict the actor-centered representations independent of the event-level predictions.
-Rather, we model the object dynamics conditioned upon the event representation by constructing a global representation given by $\hat{f}^E_{t} = GAP(\alpha^S_t\odot \hat{f}^S_{t})$, where $\hat{f}^S_{t}$ refers to the anticipated spatial features (from the previous prediction step) and $\alpha^S_t$ refers to the spatial attention constructed (conditioned on the current observation) at time $t$.
+We use the notion of \textit{continual, hierarchical predictive} learning to train the model end-to-end without needing labels and outlines of the objects in the video.
+This approach aims to model the dynamics of the observed event at different levels of granularity, moving beyond just scene-level dynamics \cite{aakur2020action} or temporal dynamics~\cite{Aakur_2019_CVPR}.
+To this end, we create a hierarchy of predictions that are performed at every time step that models the event-level and actor-level dynamics in the event.
+At the lowest level is the event-level prediction (Section~\ref{sec:event-centric-percep}).
+At the next level is the prediction of the actor's dynamics within the scene's context.
+At the top level is the prediction of the actor's visual properties.
+The goal is to anticipate the actor's location and geometry in the context of event-level and actor-level dynamics.
+Each level of the stack influences the prediction of the upper level and hence forms a hierarchy of predictions that capture the inherent dynamics within the event.
+The actor-level predictions (levels 2 and 3) are conditioned on the event-level representation by constructing a global representation given by $\hat{f}^E_{t} = GAP(\alpha^S_t\odot \hat{f}^S_{t})$, where $\hat{f}^S_{t}$ refers to the anticipated spatial features (from the previous prediction step) and $\alpha^S_t$ refers to the spatial attention constructed (conditioned on the current observation) at time $t$.
 This formulation of the global representation forces the model to learn spatially relevant features that are important \textit{across time steps} and hence helps ensure that the event representation is robust by acting as temporal smoothing.

-Given this global representation, we learn two LSTM-based prediction models that use this representation to anticipate the actors' dynamics in terms of contextualized features and geometry.
+Computationally, we learn two LSTM-based prediction models that use this global representation ($\hat{f}^E_{t}$) to anticipate the actors' dynamics in terms of contextualized features and geometry.
 One LSTM anticipates the \textit{changes} in the actor's geometry rather than directly predicting the BB location, which allows the predictor to focus on the \textit{evolution} of geometry.
+The other LSTM anticipates the actor-centered representations ($\hat{f}^O_{t+1}$) at time $t+1$.
 Hence, the goal of these two LSTMs is to minimize the actor-centered prediction errors defined as